 That one option that’s a bit out of place is saved for heat-moldable insoles.
 These insoles are made of heat-moldable plastic.
 They are best used for extra cushioning only and neutral pronation.

-Since they mold around your feet, they are considered semi-customized insoles.
+Since they mould around your feet, they are considered semi-customised insoles.
 However, there are many flaws in this concept:

 - You should put them in the oven so they soften, then stand on them so they can conform to your feet’s contours.
 Given that they soften up, chances are small they will provide the firm structure your feet might need.

 - They incorporate the issue you may be trying to address into the structure of the insole.
 How can they help resolve the issue then?
 For example, if you overpronate and use heat-moldable insoles, they will not prevent your foot from excessive rolling inwards.
 They will keep the shape as is.
 No additional support.